Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 Inconvenience #6: Security claims without certification

 Most eSignature tools claim “bank-grade security” without specifying what standards they actually meet.
-SMBs that handle GDPR-regulated data, HR contracts, or healthcare information cannot afford to take that claim on faith.
+Yet SMBs that handle GDPR-regulated data, HR contracts, or healthcare information cannot afford to take that claim on faith.

 How QuickSigner solves it: